JahidFariz/TailorMate/README.md

 TailorMate app is is CRM (Customer Relationship Management) and order management solution designed for Tailoring shops and Boutiques.

+Now you can get rid of your old paper-based registers.
+Let us go digital, by impressing your customers with the new digital order management system, you will get a lot of new business.
+Be ahead of your competitors.

+## Features

+* Create, modify or delete customers with Name, Phone, Email, Date of Bitrh, etc.

 ## Gallery

 ![Order Managements](https://raw.githubusercontent.com/JahidFariz/TailorMate/main/gallery/1.png)